Occupational Health and Safety (OHS) Policy Statement - Free Template

 • Be accepted as equal in importance to the workplace's other policy objectives.

-Again, depending on the size of the team, you have a number of options and tools to implement the policy statement and its tactics, which can be outlined in some sort of strategy such as an internal communications plan.
+Depending on the size of your team and organization, you have several options and tools to implement the policy statement, which can be disseminated throughout the company through a strategy such as an internal communications plan.
 This plan can detail how the safety policy will be integrated into the organization’s workflow and structure using strategies like orientation meetings for new hires, and short-but-focused training sessions and workshops to teach and educate staff about what the policy statement means to them and what they need to do to make sure it is successful.
-Additionally, staff can be reminded of the policy in daily meetings, staff events, on the internal site or intranet, or even posters and marketing materials around the workplace.
+Additionally, staff can be reminded of the policy in daily meetings, staff events, on As it’s been made clear, leadership and management must involve the team members impacted or employee representatives if it is larger organization and policy.
+It is important to involve team members because not only will benefit the most from the policy, but they can contribute valuable insight and feedback that only people in their positions can provide.

 Connect with SafetyLine to learn about better ways to protect your lone workers